anhyesun/anhyesun/README.md

 - 👯 I'm an External Director in [WiCS](https://ubcwics.com/) at UBC
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anhyesun/)
 - 😄 Pronouns: She/Her
 - ⚡ Some facts: I have travelled 37 countries and 95 cities.
 My first degrees were BA major in Korean literature and BBA.
-I was a business strategist for 5 years
+I was an assiciate Project Manager for 5 years

 <!--
 **anhyesun/anhyesun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.